IxsCN/build-Chromium-OS/README.md

 # Build  Chromium OS step by step

-###  It is little hard for me, all the thing is unkown ,  even  developer-guide is very detailed
+###  It is little hard for me, everything is strange,  even developer-guide is very detailed.

+## summary

-+ some fool mistake I had made,  finally I didn't complete the exercise
++ some foolish mistake I had made,  finally I didn't complete the exercise.

+    + creat workspace on smb.
-    +  creat workspace on smb and NFS
+    + creat workspace on NFS.
+    + didn't use [-g minilayout] purposely, waste so much time.
+    + misunderstand the log tips, and send mail for you.
+    + in the end，I am not complete the exercise.
+    + all of all, Too eager to do every.
+    + For the above reasons， I had did these peocess all over again, even three times.

-    +
++ learned

+    + I had learned the process of Build  Chromium OS，although not build image sucessful.
+    + I believe that, the way of "change the booting animation to Flint OS" is same with fix bug (net-misc/tlsdate).

 ### 0. deal with the network